 DR distant signals are a little different from DB

-The arm (where present) may be white with a red border.
+The arm (where present) may be white with a red border, although to my knowledge by now all have been repainted to the standard colouring.

 Also the distant signal aspects Vr 1 and Vr 0 may display only the upper right light (green or amber), except when the distant signal is mounted at the same post as or close to a main signal.

-The aspect Vr 2 has the green and amber lanterns exchanged to avoid confusion with the Hl 3a aspect.
+The aspect Vr 2 has the green and amber lanterns switched, to avoid confusion with the Hl 3a aspect.

 The rectangular sign at the signal's post is the distant signal post plate.
 The plate makes sure that the signal will be clearly visible when the disc is flipped edge-on.